home-energy-foundry/hem0424/README.md

 python setup.py build_ext -–inplace
 ```

-2. Then you can run SAP with a similar command, but looking at the build_directory/ rather than src/.
+2. Then you can run HEM with a similar command, but looking at the build_directory/ rather than src/.
 ```bash
 python build_directory\hem.py test\demo.json
 ```

 # Contribute
-SAP 11 is currently not at a stage where we are in a position to accept external contributions
+HEM is currently not at a stage where we are in a position to accept external contributions
 to the codebase.